Philippa Schuyler: Music career

 Schuyler's mother was an overbearing stage mother who entered her into every possible music competition.
-In June 1936, Schuyler won her first gold medal at the age of four at the annual tournament sponsored by the National Guild of Piano Teachers, where she performed ten original compositions.
-She won eight consecutive prizes from the New York Philharmonic Young People's Concerts at Carnegie Hall, then was barred from competing because the other children didn't stand a chance to win against her.
+In June 1936, four-year-old Schuyler won her first gold medal at the annual tournament sponsored by the National Guild of Piano Teachers, where she performed ten original compositions.
+She won eight consecutive prizes from the New York Philharmonic Young People's Concerts at Carnegie Hall, then was barred from competing because the other children had little chance to win against her.
 She also won gold medals from the Music Education League and from the City of New York.

-Schuyler's piano recitals and radio broadcasts attracted significant press coverage.
-New York Mayor Fiorello LaGuardia was one of Schuyler's admirers and visited her at home on more than one occasion.
-He declared June 19, 1940 "Philippa Duke Schuyler Day" at the New York World's Fair, where she performed two recitals.
-At nine, Schuyler became the subject of "Evening With A Gifted Child", a profile written by Joseph Mitchell, correspondent for The New Yorker, who heard several of her early compositions.
+Schuyler's piano recitals and radio broadcasts attracted press coverage.
+Among her admirers was New York Mayor Fiorello LaGuardia, who visited her at home on more than one occasion.
+He declared June 19, 1940, "Philippa Duke Schuyler Day" at the New York World's Fair, where she performed two recitals.
+At nine, Schuyler became the subject of "Evening With A Gifted Child", a profile written by New Yorker correspondent Joseph Mitchell, who heard several of her early compositions.
 He noted that she addressed both her parents by their first names.
-Schuyler completed the eighth grade at the age of eleven and by the age of fourteen she had composed 200 musical selections.
+Schuyler completed the eighth grade at the age of 11 and by the age of 14 she had composed 200 musical selections.
 She became the youngest member of the National Association for American Composers and Conductors in 1942.